TroelsMortensen/DomainCentricArchitectureCourse/Readme.md

 This is an elective course available at VIA University College, Horsens, Denmark, for Software Technology Engineering students.
 Taught by me.

+I'm still fleshing out the last details of stuff.

 # Course Overview
 The course focuses on various approaches to organizing an application.
 We will throughout the course develop a Web Service, but the theories can be applied to all kinds of systems.